michielgerritsen/magento2-extension-integration-test/README.md

 ## Parameters

+These are all optional and only required when you want to run the container to access the web interface.

 | Parameter | Info  |
 | --- | --- |
 | `-p 1234:80` | Make the webserver available at port 1234.
 Optional if you do not need to visit Magento in the browser. |